MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Switch from HDDs to SSDs, override the preemptible VMs configuration to increase the boot disk size.

 **Memorize:** `D) Switch from HDDs to SSDs, override the preemptible VMs configuration to increase the boot disk size.`

-**Quick reason:** Switch from HDDs to SSDs, override the preemptible VMs configuration to increase the boot disk size.

 <details>
 <summary>Full explanation</summary>